PlantDr430/BuscoOrthoPhylo/README.md

             |
             +--run_xxx
 ```
-For Orthofinder use: (Note: Orthofinder will only use 'prot' as Orthofinder does not output any nucleotide sequences)
+For Orthofinder use:
+(Note: Orthofinder will only use 'prot' as Orthofinder does not output any nucleotide sequences)
+(Note: Currently only compatible with Orthofinder Version 2.2 or lower.
+Will add 2.3 and above soon)

 Parent_directory = Results_XXX output folder from Orthofinder